-We shall take the first hour morning flight to Kathmandu.
+We shall take the first-hour morning flight to Kathmandu.
 On arrival, transfer you to your hotel.
-The rest of the afternoon is free to rest and relax or pursue your own interest.
+The rest of the afternoon is free to rest and relax or pursue your interest.
 Overnight in Kathmandu.

 Day 19: In Kathmandu

 After breakfast, we will visit Pashupatinath Temple and Bhaktapur Durbar Square.
 Pashupatinath temple is one of the most sacred Hindu pilgrimage sites in Nepal.
 After the visit, we continue our drive to Bhaktapur, an ancient medieval city with artistically crafted palaces.
-This former royal palace complex offers the elegant 15th century Palace of 55 windows, artistic courtyards, the Golden gate, Dattatreya Square, the National art Gallery, Bhairab Nath temple, Nayatapola temple are some of the major attractions of Bhaktapur Durbar Square.
-Overnight in Kathmandu
+This former royal palace complex offers the elegant 15th century Palace of 55 windows, artistic courtyards, Golden gate, Dattatreya Square, National art Gallery, Bhairab Nath temple, and Nayatapola temple.
+Overnight in Kathmandu.

 Day 20: Departure